SKrotkih/eMia-React-Native/README.md

 Clone or unzip the repository.

+Install React Native (if needed).
 In root directory  execute command:

 npm install